Hgoatly/Discover-Skane/readme.md

 ### Design:
 - Landing Page: The idea of the 'Discover Skåne' landing page is to invite the site visitor to enter the main site.
 The hero image is a picture of the famous Öresunds Bridge, that connects the Swedish county of Skåne to Denmark.
-Superimposed on the image is the site logo and an 'Enter' button, that invites the user to click on it and enter the site - which is a metaphor for how they would 'Discover Skåne' by crossing the bridge physically.
+Superimposed on the image is the site logo and an 'Enter' button, that invites the user to click on it and enter the site - which is a visual metaphor for how they would 'Discover Skåne' by crossing the bridge physically.
+- Main content: Once the 'Enter' button has been clicked, the page disappears, and the user is taken to the main content.
+- The 'Main Content' page
 #### Colours Used:
 - Site Logo and Section Titles: The colour #4f4646, which is brown/grey, was chosen as the background colour, as it has a neutral, but somewhat 'Scandinavian' feel to it.
 It is also a good colour match with all of the images used throughout the site.
 The text colour is #fff (white) as it makes a good contrast with the background, and makes the text easy to read.